davidgiven/fluxengine/README.md

 pick 'Program' from the menu, and the firmware should compile and be programmed onto your board.

-**Big warning:** if programming doesn't work and you get a strange dialogue asking about port acquisition, then the programmer hasn't found the board.
+**Big warning:** If programming doesn't work and you get a strange dialogue asking about port acquisition, then this is because the device isn't responding to the programmer.
 This is normal but annoying.
+You should see the device in the dialogue.
+Select it and press the 'Port Acquire' button.
+The device should reset and an extra item will appear in the dialogue; select this and press OK.

-You should see the green LED on the programmer pulsing slowly (a breathing pattern).
-Press and hold the little button near it for five seconds until the light stays solidly on.
-Now the programmer should work fine.
+If acquiring the port doesn't work, resulting in a long delay and a meaningless error message, you need to reset the programmer.
+You'll see that the light on the programmer is pulsing slowly (a breathing pattern).
+Press and hold the little button near the light for five seconds until the light stays solidly on.
+Now you should be able to acquire the port and proceed normally.

 ### Building the client